 High, low, middle,

 And bend down low,

 Boogie Mites Maths Programme

-The songs from the Boogie Mites music and maths activities can be linked to EYFS Development Matters in the following ways:
+The songs from the Boogie Mites Maths Programme can be linked to EYFS Development Matters in the following ways:

 - Reciting number names in sequence (Octavia, Little Ducky, I Love My Toes, Bo Peep).